 You might think that saving lives is priceless, but when it comes to medical degrees, it’s rather expensive – qualifying as a doctor leads to six-figure debt.

-These 23 companies offer the best physician loans in 2022:
+These companies offer the best physician mortgage loans in 2023:

 - Fifth Third Bank

 - Fairway Independent Mortgage Corporation